KINGSTON, R.I. – July 12, 2011 – Rhode Island, are you ready to Bring It?

 Horton, who studied theater and communications at URI, took a weight lifting course here.
 The instructor of the class taught at a pace and speed that were conducive to Horton’s learning style, an approach that has greatly influenced his work with P90X.

 “I never forgot (the way the course was taught), and it’s why with the P90X, I show each exercise with three different methods, at beginner, intermediate and advanced levels,” Horton said.
-“If someone is struggling with an exercise, we show them options so they can keep pushing themselves.
+“If someone is struggling with an exercise, we show them alterations they can make in order to keep pushing themselves.
 They do what they can, rather than getting frustrated by what they can’t.”